Phunware: History

 In 2020, Wikipedia co-founder Larry Sanger served on their advisory board.

 On April 10, 2020, Phunware received $6.1 million in federally backed small business loans from JP Morgan Chase as part of the Paycheck Protection Program.
 The company received scrutiny over this loan for its connections to Donald Trump and Fox News.
 In defense, Crowder (COO) said companies that didn't apply "aren't doing their fiduciary duty", and said "Banks aren't loaning to unprofitable tech companies.
 There is no access to capital".

 On April 17, 2020, the company received a delisting notice from NASDAQ due to the stock trading below a dollar.
 However, the company's shares increased to above a dollar before the stock was delisted.

 On October 19, 2021, Phunware acquired computer system provider Lyte technology for $10.98 million to support their blockchain research and development efforts.

 In October 2024, Phunware announced that it had developed a new generative AI platform intended to simplify mobile app design and content creation and “drastically reduce” the need for expensive and time-consuming design and development investments.
 The company’s new AI-powered software-as-a-service platform is said to launch in mid-2025.

 In November 2024, Phunware partnered with Parscale and his company, Campaign Nucleus, acquiring a controlling share of the voter engagement app "MyCanvass."
-This agreement was intended to strengthen Phunware's capabilities in providing voter engagement solutions to clients for advocacy, political campaigns, and fundraising initiatives.
+This agreement was intended to strengthen Phunware's capabilities in providing voter engagement services to clients for advocacy, political campaigns, and fundraising initiatives.
 MyCanvass, along with the Generative AI platform will be able to personalize experiences based on demographic information, behavioral information and location.